veljkoN/Real-project-for-SERVIS-IVAN-ovlasceni-servis-Gorenje/README.md

 # Click here → **[GServis-IVAN](https://g-service-4f3ae.web.app/prijava)** to see application hosted on web
+## All data stored in this app are a dummy data which purpose is to represent real data structure!
 ## About
 This is my first real project created for **[GSD - Gorenje servis & delovi-IVAN](https://www.gsd.rs/)** company.
 The application is used for inner tracking data through all faze (from calling customer to finish the job).
 The application has two parts - Creating an account for tracking spare parts through different parts of the company and Importing data for customer status.